NO-ob/simpleLlama/README.md

 # simpleLlama
 A Simple webserver for generating text with GPTQ-For-Llama, no bloat no bullshit

-To get it setup download https://github.com/qwopqwop200/GPTQ-for-LLaMa, follow the setup steps.
+To get it setup download https://github.com/turboderp/exllama, follow the setup steps.

-Drop the files from this repo into the GPTQ-For-Llama directory.
+Drop the files from this repo into the exllama directory.

 Add a model to the models directory